bitcoinkook/the-open-ring/2-openring-portable-operator.md

  1. ☀️ What is the subject you're interested in today?
     One sentence, be precise.

- 2. 🪐 What domain does it belong to? markets · institutional · relationships · practice · product ·
-    system · culture · infrastructure · technology · governance · other

- 3. 🔴 What feels wrong about it?
+2. 🔴 What feels wrong about it?
     Your own words.
 As much detail as you have.
     Body sensations count.
 Patterns you can't fully explain count.
     List as many things as you observe.

- 4. 🟢 What feels right — or what do you sense it could be?
+ 3. 🟢 What feels right — or what do you sense it could be?
     In opposition to the above.
     Something that already exists, something you've seen work elsewhere, or something you just sense is possible.